 Sturgeon Bay Ship Canal Nature Preserve Beach

 Owned by the Door County Land Trust, the Sturgeon Bay Ship Canal Nature Preserve has a sandy beach that is good for swimming and for beach combing.
 You won’t find many people here, and facilities are nonexistent except for a parking lot.
-However, you will find excellent views of the Ship Canal and Pierhead lighthouses, and walking the breakwater is also fun.
+However, you will find excellent views of the Ship Canal and Pierhead lighthouse, and walking the breakwater is also fun.

 Ephraim Public Beach

 A small sand beach in the heart of Ephraim.
 Walkable to several Ephraim hotels.
-Parking and bathrooms on site.
+Parking and bathrooms on site. a Good option for a morning or an afternoon at the beach, though there are other beaches with more services in the are, like Nicolet Beach.

 Sister Bay Pebble Beach